OAuth2 client

 Device Management Federation API (DMF API)

-AMQP based API for indirect device integration via an external device management
+AMQP-based API for indirect device integration via an external device management

 Direct Device Integration API (DDI API)

-Polling based HTTP API for integrating devices
+Polling-based HTTP API for integrating devices

 Distribution Set (DS)